What is Windells?

 Do you provide transportation to and from PDX?

 Yes.
 Campers must arrive at PDX between 8am and 4pm on Arrival Day (first day listed on Session schedule) and depart PDX between 8am and 4pm on Departure Day (last day listed on Session schedule).
 Windells runs shuttles roughtly every half hour from PDX to Windells.
-Flights outside of the desgnated 8am to 4pm window must be cleared through Windells administrators, and $60 shuttle fee will apply.
+Flights outside of the desgnated 8am to 4pm window must be cleared through Windells administrators, and a shuttle fee will apply.

 How far is PDX from camp?